robertZaufall/mindmanager_ai/readme.md

 4. Clustering topics from scratch.
 5. Clustering by one or more criterias eg. Organization/Process/Project/Expertise, Capex-Opex perspective.
 6. Complex cases (multiple calls): eg. refinement + clustering + examples.
-7. Image generation with DALL-E-3, SD3, Imagen2 from topics (use copy/paste after generation)
+7. Image generation with DALL-E-3, SD3, Imagen2, MLX from topics
 8. Professional translation of all topics by DeepL
 9. Generate a glossary of all terms